thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 - Define Thanos APIs in protobuf specification.
 - Generate OpenAPI from protobuf with gnostic extension.
 - Generate documentation from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen).
-- Generate server and client API stubs potentially from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen) or [oapi-codegen](https://github.com/deepmap/oapi-codegen).
+- Generate server and client API stubs from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen) or [oapi-codegen](https://github.com/deepmap/oapi-codegen).
 ## **Alternatives**

 ## **Define HTTP RESTful API only in OpenAPI.
 Not in protobuf.**